sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/policies.md

 The policy will be applied to all repositories that match the pattern.
 If you choose not to define a pattern, the policy will be applied to up to [embeddings.policyRepositoryMatchLimit](./code_graph_context.md#configuring-the-global-policy-match-limit) repositories.

+We recommend embedding only repositories that are actively developed or highly relied upon, as embedding all repositories without discrimination can consume significant resources without necessarily providing better context for Cody.

 Finally, click on **Create policy**.
 The new policy will be shown in the list of policies.